FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/networking_secgroup_v2.md

 * `description` - (Optional) A unique name for the security group.

-* `tenant_id` - (Optional) The owner of the security group.
-Required if admin wants to create a port for another tenant.
-Changing this creates a new security group.

 * `delete_default_rules` - (Optional) Whether or not to delete the default egress security rules.
 This is `false` by default.
 See the below note for more information.

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `region` - See Argument Reference above.
-* `name` - See Argument Reference above.
-* `description` - See Argument Reference above.
-* `tenant_id` - See Argument Reference above.
+* `id` - The resource ID in UUID format.

 ## Default Security Group Rules